 I was really looking forward to getting my hands on this collection.
 It definitely did not disappoint.
 I like a bright polish occasionally for summer, but I like these dusty shades even more.
 I think there is a color in this collection for everyone, and that’s what I really like about it.
 Some shades definitely give me summer vibes while others might be great for the end of summer.
 The formulas of all these shades are also great, so honestly, you can’t go wrong with this collection!

 Now the sad part: I don’t know when these shades are going to be available for everyone.
-For a very short time, they were available on Amazon US, but they seem to have been removed.
-Based on the numbers on the bottle, here in Europe, the release order seems to be: Tangerine tease, Midsummer 2021, Ferris of them all, Have a ball (new neon collection).
+The shades are still listed on Amazon US over here (affiliate link).
+Based on the numbers on the bottle, here in Europe, the release order of the collections seems to be: Tangerine tease, Midsummer 2021, Ferris of them all, Have a ball (new neon collection).
 However, I have no clue whether this will also be the case for North America, and I’m not sure whether it is going to be the same in each store.
 As stated before, in the UK this collection is already available at Boots, but only four shades.
-In the rest of Europe, you can order the six shades now at Boozyshop.
+In the rest of Europe, you can order the six shades now at Boozyshop (affiliate link).

-Update: Polishpick.com just announced on Instagram that they are going to try to have this collection by the 1st of July!
+Update: Polishpick.com just announced on Instagram that they are going to try to have the shades “Win me over”, “Amuse me”, “Make no concessions”, “Main attraction”, “Let it slide”, “Ice cream and shout” by the 1st of July!
 They call it the “midsummer” collection, however, by the names on the bottle, I am pretty sure it is going to be this collection.
+Beyond Polish also listed these six shades on their website over here (affiliate link).
+Also, people on Instagram reported that some CVS stores and Walgreens have all nine shades now!